The translation of this document is outdated.

 if the Consumer Rights Protection Centre has recognised the

-activities of providers of online intermediation platform
+activities of the providers of online intermediation platform

 No 2019/1150.